 Management of Herpes Simplex

-Herpes simplex should be regarded as nothing more than a fairly trivial skin disease and in most cases there is no need to feel anxious or alarmed.
-Naturally things seem worst at first, especially when the infection is painful and it is accompanied by other signs of illness such as headache and fever, but it is important to remember that you will get better and that any recurrent episodes – if they occur at all – will be considerably smaller.
+Herpes simplex should be regarded as nothing more than a fairly trivial skin disease and in most cases, there is no need to feel anxious or alarmed.
+Naturally, things seem worst at first, especially when the infection is painful and it is accompanied by other signs of illness such as a headache and fever, but it is important to remember that you will get better and that any recurrent episodes – if they occur at all – will be considerably smaller.

 See A Doctor Right Away

 If a cold sore on the lips or face is not causing many grievances, many people will wait for the sore to go away, or they will consult a pharmacist who may recommend an antiseptic cream.
 If the sore is no better after two weeks, it is advisable to see a doctor.
 When oral herpes is more severe and there are several sores, or the infection includes the mouth and surrounding skin, it is worthwhile getting a diagnosis from a doctor; he or she will then be able to prescribe antiviral drugs which can help the infection clear up more quickly.

 In the case of genital herpes, many doctors have adequate facilities to test for the virus or will be able to send a sample to a laboratory for diagnosis.
 Frequently, a doctor will refer a patient to genital-urinary (GU) clinic to confirm the diagnosis.
 This is often preferable because doctors at these clinics are very experienced in dealing with genital herpes.
 Not only can they offer an accurate diagnosis but a counseling service is usually available which can be of tremendous benefit to someone who is worried about the situation.